kohuala/DSP-KIT-MATLAB/README.md

 # DSP-KIT-MATLAB

-In this repository, various digital signal processing (DSP) and image processing (DIP) functions are implemented and demonstrated.
+In this repository, various digital signal processing (DSP) and image processing (DIP) functions and algorithms are implemented and demonstrated.
 I have also implemented a real time interactive pole-zero diagram GUI with MATLAB.
 A student or any other user may point click some poles and zeros and/or choose a pole angle and radius from the dragging bar, then a transfer function is generated along with its frequency magnitude response and impulse response.